taoduol/taoduol.github.io/Initiatives.md

 		<header class="major">
 			<h2>From Shared Experience to Collective Action</h2>
 		</header>
-		<p>My initiatives are built on a foundation of collaboration and mentorship.
-I am profoundly grateful to the colleagues and mentors who have shared their experiences with me, as their guidance has given me the opportunity to invest in innovative and collaborative programs.
-I invite you to scroll down and explore my initiatives in more detail.</p>
+		<p>My initiatives are united by a commitment to bringing people together to create meaningful impact.
+Grounded in collaboration and mentorship, they reflect the guidance and inspiration I’ve received from colleagues and mentors along the way.
+Each initiative is a space where shared ideas and collective effort make something special happen.
+I invite you to scroll down and explore them in more detail.</p>
 	</div>
 </section>